lemrey/sdk-nrf/applications/thread_border_router/README.rst

 Setting up a Wi-Fi link connection
 ----------------------------------

-When the nRF TBR application is built with the Wi-Fi interface as the external link as described in `Enabling the Wi-Fi interface`_, the first step after application is started is to establish a connection to an Access Point before performing any test steps:
+When the nRF TBR application is built with the Wi-Fi interface as the external link as described in `Enabling the Wi-Fi interface`_, the first step after the application is started is to establish a connection to an Access Point before performing any test steps:

 #.
 Connect to the PDK that runs the nRF TBR application with a terminal emulator that supports VT100/ANSI escape characters (for example, PuTTY).
    See :ref:`putty` for the required settings.